Ananthnbhat/fsd-assignments/2. ux-assignment/react-video-player/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Download or clone the project first.

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+Installs all the required dependencies.

 ### `npm start`